victor-cilay/victor-cilay/README.md

 - 👋 Hi, I’m @victor-cilay, a senior student majoring in CyberspaceSecurity(CS lol) in BIT, currently being an exchange student in TUM.
 - 👀 I’m interested inPytorch, NeRF, 3DVG and some Cool area.
 - 🌱 I’m currently conducting research in Distrivuted NeRFs and 3D Visual Grounding.
-- 💞️ I’m looking to collaborate on both computer vision area and Deeplearning stuff.
+- 💞️ I’m looking to collaborate on both computer vision area and NeRF as lone as Deeplearning stuff.
 - 📫 Reach me ye_official@outlook.com, or other mainstream socialmedia, just contect me with e-mail first!

 <!---